 What Is a Target Market?

-Identifying the target market is the first step in making a business plan.
-It is an essential component of developing a marketing plan.
+Knowing how to identify the target market for your company is the first step in making a business plan.
+It is an essential component of developing a marketing strategy.
 Without the right target market, a company will simply fail in its efforts to achieve success.

-- The target market is crucial in creating your product and services.
+- Creating and customizing your product and services.

 Before understanding your customers, you have to find them first.
-With billions of people around the world, and with a high percentage of the population going digital, it is vital to find your target market.
-Try to look deeper into the larger picture to see who deserves your attention and assistance.
+With billions of people around the world, and with a high percentage of the population going digital, it is vital that you know how to find your target market online.
+Try to see the bigger picture to find out who deserves your attention and concentrate your efforts there.

-Here are valuable tips on how to find your target market.
+Here are a few valuable tips on how to find your target market.

 2. Check Your Current Client Database

 If you are creating a whole new concept, but struggle to pinpoint a particular target market, the best thing to do is search your own client database.
 Who are your current customers?
 And what else might they need?
-Among your existing customers, who brings in more business for you?
-These individuals can be a promising target market for your new concept.
+Among your existing customers, who bring in more business for you?
+These individuals can be a promising target market for any new concepts you might have.

 3. Competition Matters

-Look into competitors because their customers might be yours, too.
-Knowledge about your competitors, where they are, what they are doing and how they are implementing strategies can benefit you.
-So, take advantage of the details you get from your rivals.
+Research your competitors – their customers might be yours, too.
+Knowing your competitors, where they are, what they are doing and how they are implementing strategies can benefit you.
+So, take advantage of any information you can get from your rivals.

 4. Look at Demographic Data

-Look carefully at your requirements and check the demographic data of the market.
-Consider these Demographic factors:
+Look carefully at your requirements and check the market’s demographic data.
+Consider these demographic factors: